Kurozora/kurozora-web/resources/docs/privacy_policy.md

 * Approximate coordinates (latitude/longitude)
 <div></div>

-We may, for example, use geographical locations to determine where a sign in session was created.
-Location based information is removed as soon as it is no longer in use, for example, when a session has expired or you explicitly signed out of your account.
+We have picked <q>IP-API</q> with care, but what they do with your IP address is beyond our control.
+You can read their privacy policy at <a href="https://ip-api.com/docs/legal" target="_blank">ip-api.com/docs/legal</a>.
 <div></div>

-We also keep track of IP addresses that have made failed login attempts.
-We do this to temporarily <q>block</q> IP addresses from logging in once they have done this too many times.
+### How we use location data
+We use this information only for:
+<div></div>

+- Verifying where a sign-in session was created
+- Protecting accounts by blocking suspicious or repeated failed login attempts
+- Providing limited in-app features that rely on approximate location
+<div></div>

+Location based information is removed as soon as it is no longer in use, for example, when a session has expired, or you explicitly signed out of your account.
+<div></div>

+### What we don’t do
+We do not use location data for:
+<div></div>

+- Tracking your movements
+- Serving any form of advertisements
+- Selling or sharing your location with any third parties
 <div></div>

 ## Third-Party Sites and Services